-As the standard of living of the Chinese considerably changed during those last year, they tend to spend their income differently than before.
-Today, they can afford to buy products of a much better quality.
+As the standard of living of the Chinese considerably changed during those last years, they tend to spend their income differently than before.
+Today, they can afford to buy products of much better quality.
 This is particularly the case in their food choices.
 Their new purchasing power gives them a new and more varied demand.
 Since China has become largely open to the Western world, people’s interest in our products is growing.
-On one hand because our products are considered of better quality, but also because the food scandals have been quite repetitive in the country.
+On one hand, because our products are considered of better quality, but also because the food scandals have been quite repetitive in the country.
 It thus totally broke the confidence of the inhabitants towards the Chinese products.
 Even though imported products are more expensive, more and more households are willing to pay more to feel secure when feeding their families.

 Juices in China: what do the Chinese think?